STUDY JAPANESE ONLINE WITH NATIVES HERE

 Shirataki also known as Konnyaku gained popularity outside of Japan as a weight loss food due to the lack of calories.
 The thin, translucent noodles are made from konjac yam and is rich in dietary fiber, low in carbohydrates and calories.

-Sukiyaki - Japanese noodle type - shirataki
+Sukiyaki - type of Japanese noodles - shirataki

 Sukiyaki dish with some shirataki